Why Do We Sit on the Fence? 5 Reasons We Delay Taking Action

 So you sit on the fence.

 Not because you’re lazy.
 Not because you don’t care.
 But because something’s holding you in place.
+Sitting on the fence is a common experience, and understanding why it happens can help you break free.

 In my work, I meet many people with brilliant ideas, goals, and intentions.
 However, I also see the weight of indecision - and how it keeps people from truly moving forward.
+Many are searching for why people don’t take action or how to get unstuck in life.

 Let’s look at five common reasons people sit on the fence, and what you can do to shift into action gently.